shoptimax/oxid_modules_config/README.md

 ## Installation
  - Copy the content of `copy_this/` folder to OXID eShop root folder
  - Activate the module in administration area

+## Development
+In order to run the tests you need to have the [OXID testing-library v1.0.6](https://github.com/OXID-eSales/testing_library/tree/v1.0.6) installed.
+As best practice the testing-library should be installed in shop vendor directory.

 ## Usage